THESE ARE 7 OF THE BEST CHEAP MIDI KEYBOARDS AND MIDI CONTROLLERS UNDER £100 THAT DO A GREAT JOB AND DON'T SUCK!

-First up we have one of the best cheap MIDI keyboards you can get your hands on.
-At £39 the Akai LPK25 Mini USB keyboard is well under the £100 mark and easily added to your existing workflow.
+Next, we have one of the best cheap MIDI keyboards you can get your hands on.
+At £45 the Korg NanoKey 2 Mini USB Keyboard in Black is well under the £100 mark and easily added to your existing workflow.
 It’s also extremely portable at just under 13 inches wide so it’ll fit in your laptop bag, backpack or sit on your desk nicely without taking up too much room.

 We love it because the size means you can create or edit music anywhere you like, whether you’re sat on the train, in the tour bus or at home.
-Don’t be fooled by its size, this thing is extremely useful and is packed with 25 velocity-sensitive mini-keyboard keys a built-in arpeggiator, sustain button and the extremely handy up and down tempo controls.
+Don’t be fooled by its size, this thing is extremely useful and is packed with 25 velocity-sensitive mini-keyboard keys a built-in octave shift, sustain button and the extremely handy up and velocity curve controls.
 If you're short on budget and space - this is ideal.

 We love this cheap MIDI keyboard as you also get Ableton Live Lite, Analog Lab Lite software packed with hundreds of iconic keyboard sounds and UVI Grand Piano Model D software – so you can start creating music almost instantly.
 At way under £100 you can have a beautifully responsive live and studio instrument – what’s not to like?
 Also available:

 Well, we can’t have the best cheap MIDI keyboards blog without the Native Instruments Komplete Kontrol M32 Keyboard can we?!
 This nifty piece of kit is an extremely useful MIDI keyboard and one of the industry standard options relied upon by professional musicians everywhere.
 Don’t be fooled by the price.
 This may be one of the best cheap MIDI keyboard thanks to the fact it’s under £100, but it’s an absolute monster full of intuitive controls and studio friendly features.

 The Komplete Kontrol M32 includes 32 synth-action micro keys as well as an easy to read OLED display so you can make changes on the fly fully aware of where you are at all time.
 There’s also built in Touch-Ribbon pitch and modulation strips, 8 x touch-sensitive control knobs, and 4 x directional push encoders offering expert control over notes, chords and samples.